 Make the Yeasted Dough

 - Start by adding the flour, sugar, and yeast to the bowl of a stand mixer.
 Whisk the dry ingredients together, then add in the lukewarm milk, egg, extracts, and salt.
 Using the dough hook attachment, knead the dough on low speed for 10-15 minutes.
-The dough should be smooth and the sides of the bowl, clean.
+The dough should come together but can still be a little sticky.

 - Shape the dough into a ball and place it into a lightly greased bowl that is at least twice the size.
-Cover the bowl with plastic, a proofing bag, or a towel, and set somewhere warm to rise for 1 hour.
+Cover the bowl with a lid or damp towel, and set somewhere warm to rise for 45 minutes to 1 hour.

 Assembling the Butterkuchen

-- Then, layer the sugar and the sliced almonds over the pears.
-Place the pan somewhere warm to rest for another 10 minutes.
+- Layer the sugar over the dough and butter.
+Leave the cake to rest for another 10 minutes.

-- Bake the butterkuchen on the middle rack for 35 minutes, until the top is golden brown.
+- Bake the butterkuchen on the middle rack for 30 minutes, rotating the pan after 15 minutes, until the top is golden brown.

 - Stand Mixer